 America

-Hoppin' John is a traditional New Year's dish that is especially popular in the American South.
-This dish consists of beans, vegetables cooked with pork and rice, eaten with cornbread.
-This dish symbolizes wealth and a bountiful harvest, with the beans representing coins, the vegetables representing green dollars and the cornbread representing yellow.
-According to cultural researchers, the dish is a combination of African and West Indian cuisine, and has been popular in America since the 16th century.
-The earliest recipe for this dish appeared in 1847 in the famous American cookbook, The Carolina Housewife, by Sarah Rutledge.
+Hoppin' John is a traditional New Year's dish, particularly popular in the Southern United States.
+It consists of beans and vegetables cooked with pork and rice, served with cornbread.
+The dish symbolizes wealth and a bountiful harvest, with the beans representing coins, the green vegetables representing dollars, and the yellow cornbread.
+According to cultural researchers, the dish is a fusion of African and West Indian cuisine, and has been popular in America since the 16th century.
+The earliest known recipe dates back to 1847 in Sarah Rutledge's famous American cookbook, *The Carolina Housewife*.

 idea

-In Italy, the tradition of eating lentils on New Year's Day is passed down from generation to generation.
-The people of the boot-shaped country consider this food to symbolize money and luck because of its coin-shaped shape.
-Lentils are often stewed, seasoned with spices according to each family's own recipe, and served with cotechino sausage.
-This is a fatty sausage made from pork with winter spices such as cloves, nutmeg, cinnamon...
-In addition to cotechino, zampone-stuffed ham hocks are also another popular choice for lentils.
+In Italy, the tradition of eating lentils during the New Year is passed down from generation to generation.
+People in the country of the boot see this food as symbolizing money and good fortune because of its coin-like shape.
+Lentils are usually stewed and seasoned according to each family's own recipe, and served with cotechino sausage.
+This is a rich, fatty sausage made from pork and winter spices such as cloves, nutmeg, and cinnamon.
+Besides cotechino, zampone-stuffed ham is another popular choice for lentil dishes.

 Spain

-The Spanish have a rather interesting New Year's tradition, which is to eat 12 grapes during the first 12 bells of the new year.
-When the New Year has come, the church will ring the bells 12 times and everyone, from old to young, big to small, will gather together, eating each grape after each bell rings.
-This traditional custom began in the 20th century, when the grape harvest was so large that people needed to find a way to consume it all.
-Since then, this custom has been maintained and spread to many Spanish-speaking countries in South America.
-12 grapes also symbolize the hope for 12 sweet months of the year.
+Spaniards have a rather interesting New Year's tradition: they eat 12 grapes during the first 12 chimes of the new year.
+When midnight strikes, the church rings the 12 bells in sequence, and everyone, young and old, gathers together to eat a grape after each chime.
+This tradition originated in the 20th century when grape harvests were so abundant that people needed to find a way to consume them all.
+Since then, the custom has been maintained and spread to many Spanish-speaking countries in South America.
+The 12 grapes also symbolize hope for 12 sweet months in the year.

 Mexico

-The Central American country of Mexico is famous for its unique corn dishes, and tamales are one of them.
-At first glance, they look like Vietnamese leaf-wrapped cakes, but tamales are corn dishes "from the inside out," with corn flour, meat, fat, vegetables, and cheese wrapped in corn leaves, then steamed for 2 hours.
+Mexico, a Central American country, is famous for its unique corn dishes, and tamales are one of them.
+At first glance, they resemble Vietnamese leaf-wrapped pastries, but tamales are actually corn-based, with the dough made from cornmeal, meat, fat, vegetables, and cheese wrapped in corn husks and then steamed for two hours.

-Tamales have been a part of Mexican life for a long time and are believed to have originated from the Aztec, Mayan and Inca tribes.
-This dish appears in most special occasions in Mexico and New Year is no exception.
-At New Year's Eve, people here often have the tradition of the whole family gathering together and making Tamales for the New Year's party.
+Tamales have been a part of Mexican life since very early times and are believed to have originated during the Aztec, Maya, and Inca eras.
+This dish is present at most special occasions in Mexico, and New Year's is no exception.
+On New Year's Eve, it's a tradition for families to gather and make tamales for a New Year's celebration.

 Netherlands

 The Dutch celebrate the New Year with small, sugar-coated doughnuts called Oliebollen.
-Oliebollen means "Old and New", symbolizing the past of the old year and the new things of the coming year.
-Oliebollen tastes similar to donuts, consisting of flour mixed with raisins and apples, fried until golden brown and rolled in powdered sugar, making it sweet and delicious.
+Oliebollen means "Old and New," symbolizing the past year and the arrival of a new one.
+Oliebollen have a flavor similar to donuts, consisting of dough mixed with raisins and apples, deep-fried until golden brown and then rolled in a sweet and delicious powdered sugar coating.

 Japan

-Unlike other Asian countries that celebrate the Lunar New Year, Japan celebrates the New Year based on the Gregorian calendar like Western countries.
-However, the traditional cultural features of the cherry blossom country are still preserved intact.
-One of them is the traditional dish toshikoshi soba, or buckwheat soba noodles, which Japanese families often eat at midnight on New Year's Eve to say goodbye to the old year and welcome the new year.
+Unlike other Asian countries that celebrate the Lunar New Year, Japan welcomes the new year based on the Gregorian calendar, like Western countries.
+However, many traditional aspects of Japanese culture remain intact.
+One of these is the traditional dish toshikoshi soba, or buckwheat soba noodles, which Japanese families often eat at midnight on New Year's Eve to bid farewell to the old year and welcome the new one.
 This tradition originated in the 17th century, and the long noodles symbolize longevity and prosperity.

-In addition, the Japanese New Year also has the tradition of pounding rice cakes, called mochitsuki, which is done by all family members.
-Glutinous rice and sugar are soaked, steamed and pounded into a smooth mass in traditional stone mortars and wooden pestles.
-The cakes are then pinched into small pieces by all family members and eaten after the main meal.
+In addition, the Japanese New Year also includes a tradition of pounding rice cakes, called mochitsuki, which is done by all family members.
+Glutinous rice and sugar are soaked, steamed, and pounded into a smooth paste in traditional stone mortars and wooden pestles.
+Then, family members take turns pinching off small pieces of the cake and eating them after the main meal.

 Poland and the Scandinavian countries

-Herring is the most popular New Year's dish in Poland and Scandinavian countries such as Norway, Denmark, and Sweden.
-Herring is silvery in color, so it is eaten at midnight to wish for a prosperous new year.
-A popular Polish herring dish is Sledzie Marynowane - herring pickled in salt, onions, pepper, and white vinegar for 24 hours.
-Scandinavians often eat herring with pickles, onions, pâté, meatballs, and cream sauce in a large dish.
+Herring is the most popular New Year's dish in Poland and other Scandinavian countries such as Norway, Denmark, and Sweden.
+Because of its silvery color, herring is often eaten at midnight as a wish for a prosperous new year.
+A popular Polish dish is Sledzie Marynowane – herring marinated in salt, onions, peppers, and white vinegar for 24 hours.
+Scandinavians typically eat herring with pickles, onions, pâté, meatballs, and cream sauce in a large dish.

 Denmark and Norway

-In addition to herring, Danes and Norwegians also eat a pretty sweet treat on New Year's Eve called kransekage, which means "wreath cake."
-It's a tall, cone-shaped cake with several small round cakes stacked on top of each other, forming a pretty tower.
+Besides herring, Danes and Norwegians also eat a rather beautiful sweet treat on New Year's Eve called kransekage, meaning "garland cake."
+It's a tall, cone-shaped cake made with many small round cakes stacked on top of each other, forming a pretty cake tower.
 The cake is made with flour and almonds and is often decorated with small flags.

 Türkiye

-The red pomegranate is considered a symbol of good luck in Turkey.
-Traditionally, people smash the red pomegranates against their doors, and the bigger the fruit, the more luck they will have in the new year.
-People in Turkey also drink pomegranate juice with their New Year meals.
+In Turkey, pomegranates, with their vibrant red color, symbolize good luck.
+Traditionally, people smash these ripe red pomegranates against their doorways, believing that the bigger the break, the more good fortune they will receive in the new year.
+Turkish people also drink pomegranate juice during their New Year's meals.

 Greece

-Vasilopita is a traditional Greek pastry, eaten on special occasions as well as on New Year's Day.
-It is also popular in some Eastern European countries where it is called "Saint Basil's cake" or "king's cake".
-The pastry is just a normal buttery pastry, but what makes it special is that it has a small coin in it, and whoever is lucky enough to catch the coin in their piece of pastry is considered the luckiest and happiest person of the year.
-Vasilopita is usually eaten at the moment of transition between the old year and the new year, and the cake will be cut in order from the head of the family to the youngest members.
+Vasilopita is a traditional Greek sweet cake, eaten on special occasions and at the beginning of the new year.
+It's also popular in some Eastern European countries, known as "Saint Basil's cake" or "King's cake."
+While it's simply a regular butter cake, what makes it special is the small coin inside.
+Whoever is lucky enough to find the coin in their slice is considered the luckiest and happiest person of the year.
+Vasilopita is usually eaten at the moment of transition between the old and new year, and the cake is cut sequentially from the head of the family down to the youngest members.

 France

-France also celebrates the New Year with a "king cake" but not quite like Greece.
-Attractive with its golden color, cool and sweet with the almond cream layer and crispy in the mouth, the French king cake also attracts diners with a small baby statue, symbolizing the baby Jesus, hidden inside the filling.
-Folk belief holds that whoever has that statue in their cake will be crowned with a golden crown (made of paper) and have good luck all year.
+France also celebrates the New Year with a "king cake," but it's not exactly the same as the Greek version.
+Appealing with its golden color, cool sweetness from the almond cream filling, and crisp texture, the French king cake also captivates diners with a small figurine of a baby Jesus hidden inside the filling.
+Folklore holds that whoever has this figurine in their slice of cake will receive a golden (paper) crown and good luck all year.

-In northern France and Quebec, the cake is called galette des rois (round or rectangular) and consists of thin slices of bread filled with frangipane (made from almond flour, sugar, butter, eggs), often served with white wine or champagne.
-In southern France, the cake is called gâteau des rois, consisting of daisy bread rolled into a scarf shape, the shape and color of which simulates a crown, full of the sweetness of candied fruit and sugar, very suitable to drink with muscat wine.
-This type of cake is also quite popular in Spain and has many similarities with the king cake of New Orleans.
+In northern France and Quebec, the pastry is called galette des rois (round or rectangular) and consists of thin slices of bread filled with frangipane (made from almond flour, sugar, butter, and eggs), often paired with white wine or champagne.
+In southern France, it's called gâteau des rois, a type of daisy bread shaped like a crown, with a rich, sweet flavor from candied fruit and sugar, perfect for pairing with muscat champagne.
+This pastry is also quite popular in Spain and shares many similarities with the king cake of New Orleans.